 Kate Castle, Bridge Programme Engineer

-As the Bridge Programme Manager I work alongside the Contracts and Project Manager to ensure all elements of the Rochester Bridges Refurbishment Project can be carried out according to plan.
+As the Bridge Programme Manager I work alongside the Bridge Clerk to ensure all elements of the Rochester Bridge Refurbishment Project can be carried out according to plan.

 Having previously worked for Bridge Engineer Arcadis – I am on secondment to the Rochester Bridge Trust – I have been involved in this project for some time.
 This means I have a good understanding of the project and strong working relationships with all parties.